-How do I send an opinion column or letter to the editor?
+How do I send an op-ed or letter to the editor?

-Opinion columns are 600 to 700 words long.
-Opinion pieces that are in response to an article or opinion piece are considered as letters to the editor and cannot exceed 300 words.
+Opinion columns are 600 to 800 words long.
 The Daily Nexus will not print responses to responses.
 For example, if someone writes a response to an opinion piece, a second party may not write another letter in response to that secondary piece.
 This is to prevent constant back and forth arguments between readers so that we may continue to publish fresh and timely material.
-Readers should submit their pieces to email@example.com.
+Readers should submit their pieces to firstname.lastname@example.org.

 What is the editorial policy for the opinion section?

 All submissions become property of the Daily Nexus and cannot be printed in other publications without permission.
 Opinion pieces may be edited for length and clarity.
 This is to allow the maximum amount of opinion pieces as possible.
-For every column that is printed, two to three letters to the editor could have been printed instead.
 Brevity is appreciated.

-The Daily Nexus will not publish press releases or pieces that exist solely to advertise an event.
-The opinion page is for opinions.
-Not ads.
-Also, as our focus is incredibly localized, we will not accept submissions from those outside of the community.
+The Daily Nexus will not publish press releases or pieces that solely serve to advertise an event or organization.
+The opinion page is for opinions, not ads.
+Also, since our focus is localized, we will not accept submissions from those outside of the community.
 We accept submissions from all UCSB staff, students and alumni, as well as those from residents living in Isla Vista, Goleta or Santa Barbara.